 Use a clean cloth to wipe the rim of each jar making sure they are all meticulously clean.
 If you skip this step, you may have missed seals.

 Use your metal lifter to get lids out of the hot water and carefully place atop each bottle of beans.
 Now use the same lifter to get the rings and place these on as well.
 They need to be on snug, but not tight.
-Be sure to read instructions on your lids as the classical lids and the new Tattler reusable lids have slightly different directions (affiliate link).
+Be sure to read instructions on your lids as the classical lids and the new reusable Tattler lids have slightly different directions.

 Once the rings are on, use your jar lifter to carefully place each jar in your canner.
 Never place a partially filled jar in your canner.